Search for other topics in Food-Skills-for-Self-Sufficiency.com:

 Most people would never think about canning dried beans because, being dried, they are already preserved for long term storage.
 There are two reasons that I can dried beans instead of keeping them in dry form.

 First, preparing a can of beans is much quicker than preparing dried beans.
-With canned beans, you can come home from work, open a glass canning jar, dump them in a pan, warm them up, and you're ready to eat.
-No muss, no fuss!
+With canned beans, you can simply open a jar, dump the beans in a pan, warm them up, and you're ready to eat.
+No soaking, no precooking, no muss, no fuss!

 Serving them up with a batch of cornbread made from home ground cornmeal, ground from field corn you grew yourself, makes it all the better!

 Second, dried beans do have a shelf life.
-If dried beans have been stored too long (beyond 6 or 8 months), they can stay hard after cooking, and the flavor can deteriorate.
+If dried beans have been stored too long - more than a year or so, some varieties can stay hard after cooking (no matter how long you cook them), and the flavor can deteriorate as well.

 I have canned pinto, black turtle, navy, kidney and butter beans in this manner, and they always have turned out tasty.
 Any variety of bean that you like to eat can be prepared in the same way as described below.